michael-hll/BigQueryStudy/README.md

 # BigQuery Study
-A sample code to load one million sales order records into bigquery and executed an select SQL command with groupby and aggregation method.
+A sample code to load one million sales order records into bigquery and executed a select SQL command with groupby and aggregation method.

 It's a maven java command project:</br>
 ```xml